StephanPitois/AdBlockerPoc/README.md

 # AdBlockerPoc

-AdBlockerPoc is a proof-of-concept application demonstrating how to block advertisements in a web browser using the WebView2 control in a WPF application.
+AdBlockerPoc is a proof-of-concept Windows desktop application demonstrating how to block advertisements in a web browser using the WebView2 control in a WPF application.

 ## Features